Unofficial MinGW GCC binaries for Windows

 FAQ

-distutils says: error: command 'gcc' failed: No such file or directory.
+1. distutils says: error: command 'gcc' failed: No such file or directory

-Can I work with multiple Python versions and different runtime libraries?.
+2. Can I work with multiple Python versions and different runtime libraries?

-Because GCC 4.1.2 generates a far better code than Visual Studio .NET 2003 used to do, and has more advanced features like the auto-vectorization.
-No surprise here, since GCC 4.1.2 is almost 5 years newer, after all.
+Because GCC 4.x generates a far better code than Visual Studio .NET 2003 used to do, and has more advanced features like the auto-vectorization.
+No surprise here, since GCC 4.x is many years newer, after all.
 You can compare the generated code yourself, but my evidence says so (and pretty clearly so).

 Python support (compiling distutils extensions)